 Regardless of your primary focus, you probably install assets and appliances – and these appliances will eventually need to be serviced.

 Service work is the bread and butter of the heating and plumbing professions, supplying a large portion of many businesses' incomes.
-How do you guarantee that you're capturing all the service work available to your firm?
+But how do you guarantee that you're capturing all the service work available to your firm?
 A well-maintained customer database.

-Let's say you install Mrs Briggs' boiler and it works beautifully (after all, you installed it!).
-Next year, to keep it perfect working condition, it is going to need a service.
+Let's say you install Mrs Briggs' boiler and it works beautifully (after all, you installed it)!
+Next year, to keep it in perfect working condition, it’s going to need a service.
 Keeping your customer database current means you'll know when her service is due and combined with automatic service reminders, you'll be prompted to ensure you never miss an opportunity to schedule an appointment.